Guide to the 22 Best Places for Expats to Live in 2025

 Best country for: retirees, digital nomads, and budget travelers

-The Philippines offers a low cost of living, English proficiency, and beautiful beaches, making it a favorite for retirees and digital nomads.
-GIU ranks it as one of the most budget-friendly destinations in Asia for expats seeking an easy lifestyle.
+The Philippines offers a low cost of living, English proficiency, and stunning beaches, making it a favorite for retirees and digital nomads.
+It is considered one of the most budget-friendly destinations in Asia, with monthly living expenses averaging around $1,200 and rent for a one-bedroom apartment in Manila starting at about $300.

-Manila and Cebu provide modern amenities and international schools, while coastal areas offer a laid-back pace of life.
-The warm, welcoming culture makes integration easy.
+Manila and Cebu provide modern amenities and international schools, while coastal areas offer a relaxed pace of life.
+Private healthcare is affordable, with most consultations costing under $20, and hospital care significantly cheaper than in Western countries.

-Visa options include the Special Resident Retiree Visa (SRRV), one of the most retiree-friendly in Asia, alongside various long-stay visas and their newly-launched Philippines Digital Nomad Visa.
-Affordable healthcare and a growing expat community make the Philippines a practical choice for long-term living.
+Visa options include the Special Resident Retiree Visa (SRRV), one of Asia’s most retiree-friendly programs, requiring as little as $10,000 in a time deposit for those with a pension.
+The country also recently launched the Philippines Digital Nomad Visa, making it easier for remote workers to settle.
+Combined with its warm culture and growing expat communities, the Philippines offers a practical and cost-efficient choice for long-term living.

 20. Ireland